-Though Jerusalem was facing times of serious turmoil, the prophet Isaiah wrote good news about a Messiah who would come to them one day as God Himself, watching over and caring for them as a loving Good Shepherd.
+Though Jerusalem in ancient Judah was facing times of serious turmoil, the prophet Isaiah wrote good news about a Messiah who would come to them one day, watching over them with the care of a loving Good Shepherd, God Himself.

 9 … O Jerusalem,